 What is FamilySearch?

-FamilySearch is the family history website sponsored by the church.
-Using it, you can search historical records, peruse the FamilySearch library catalog, learn how to research, start indexing, and more.
+FamilySearch is the family history website for The Church of Jesus Christ of Latter-day Saints.
+On it you can search historical records, peruse the FamilySearch library catalog, learn how to research, start indexing, and more.

 5 Step Research Process

-- Since we’ve already covered Family Tree (steps 1 and 2), today we’re going to focus on the website’s research resources.
-These fall under steps 3 and 4: Select Records to Search and Obtain and Search the Records.
+Since we’ve already covered Family Tree (steps 1 and 2), we’re now going to focus on the website’s research resources.
+These fall under steps 3 and 4: Select Records to Search and Obtain and Search the Records

 Step 3: Select Records to Search

 - Looking for a birth date?
 Try a birth record, christening record, or newspaper announcement.